viktorvishyn369/PhotoSync/README.md

 ### Remote access

+Remote works like Local mode, but your server runs on a remote machine (VPS/home server) instead of your personal computer.

+- Install PhotoSync Server on the remote machine (headless is recommended).
-If you connect over the internet, prefer HTTPS via a reverse proxy (for example Cloudflare Tunnel).
-Avoid plain HTTP on public networks.
+- Expose it securely over HTTPS (TLS) using a reverse proxy or tunnel (for example Cloudflare Tunnel).
+- In the mobile app (Remote), enter the server host only (domain or IP).
+The app will use HTTPS for the connection.

 ---